 Preliminary discussions among members of our steering committee anticipate, among other possibilities, panels and plenary events focusing on tourism, mountaineering and river-running literature, the New Western suburbs, mining and emigration narratives, visual culture, and environmental politics, art & photography.

-We have agreements from Willy Vlautin (UNR alumnus and author of the novels Motel Life, Northline, and most recently Lean on Pete) for a reading and perhaps a performance with his Portland-based band Richmond Fontaine.
-Rebecca Solnit (Savage Dreams) has promised to join us, and so have William Fox (The Void, The Grid, The Sign; In the Desert of Desire; Playa Works), and photographer Peter Goin (Field Guide to California Agriculture; Nevada Rock Art; Nuclear Landscapes).
+We have agreements from Willy Vlautin (UNR alumnus and author of the novels Motel Life, Northline, and most recently Lean on Pete) for a reading and perhaps a performance with his Portland-based band Richmond Fontaine, from LA-based Native performer and comics artist Arigon Starr , from William Fox (The Void, The Grid, The Sign; In the Desert of Desire; Playa Works), and photographer Peter Goin (Field Guide to California Agriculture; Nevada Rock Art; Nuclear Landscapes).
 We are discussing a retrospective on the late Basque-American writer Robert Laxalt (Sweet Promised Land, The Basque Hotel).
 Negotiations continue with these and other exciting and provocative scholars and artists.

 Some plenaries and other sessions will take place in partnership with, and/or on the premises of, the University of Nevada, Reno; Nevada Humanities, the Squaw Valley Community of Writers, and the Nevada Museum of Art.